Magnetic shark repellent

 Magnetic shark repellents utilize permanent magnets, which exploit the sensitivity of the Ampullae of Lorenzini in sharks and rays (electrosense).
 This organ is not found on bony fish (teleosts), therefore, this type of shark repellent is selective to sharks and rays.
 Permanent magnets do not require power input, making them practical for use in fisheries and as bycatch reduction devices.
-Sharkbanz, released in 2014, is a wearable commercially available device intended for recreational users.
-Its manufacturers cite numerous scientific papers which support the effectiveness of permanent magnets in a range of contexts.
-A field study of a range of shark deterrents in 2018 found that Sharkbanz were ineffective when used in a temperate oceanic setting with berley-attracted Great white sharks.
+A independent study in 2018 found that magnetic shark repellent technology were ineffective in reducing shark attacks.

 History

 During November 2004, Sharkdefense researcher Eric Stroud accidentally dropped a magnet onto a rubber mat near a captive tank at the Oak Ridge Shark Laboratory.
 He noticed that juvenile nurse sharks (G. cirratum) near the tank wall swam away.
 While the initial event may have been due to vibrations, it led him to test the effects of the magnet on the captive sharks.
 Placing the magnet within the tank, Eric observed that nurse sharks avoided the region around the magnet.
 Follow-on tests in 2005 with Michael Herrmann at the laboratory used an acrylic Y-Maze and showed preference towards non-magnetic exits and strong conditioning.
 During February 2005, Patrick Rice and Eric Stroud conducted tonic immobility trials at the Bimini Biological Field Station, Bahamas, which confirmed that juvenile lemon sharks (N. brevirostris) and juvenile nurse sharks (G. cirratum) roused when permanent magnets were presented within 50 cm of the sharks nares.
 Mobility was not terminated when strong electromagnets were placed near the sharks.

 On January 1, 2009, a peer-reviewed publication described experiments in Australia showing the efficacy of using magnets to deter sharks.

 On January 12, 2010, Craig O'Connell from SharkDefense also published a peer-reviewed paper on the efficacy of magnetic shark repellents.

 In 2014, Sharkbanz released its first commercially available product.
 The device is a bracelet or anklet which contains a rare-earth magnet.